 Single calls and puts can be expensive and vertical spreads can be considered as an “extension” to reduce the buying power and in some cases to provide a hedge.

-A short vertical spread is essentially a short option position (credit) with an additional long position (debit) to act as a hedge.
+A short vertical spread is a short option position (credit) with an additional long position (debit) to act as a hedge.
 The net effect is a credit received on opening that spread.
-A short vertical spread has a significant reduction in buying power compared to a naked short position.
+A short vertical spread has a significant reduction in buying power compared to a naked short position (because of the limited loss baked into the position).
 This is one advantage of vertical spread.